Altitude-Tech/IOTBit_Install/README.md

-# PiAnywhere_Install
+# IOTBit_Install
-Install scripts for the PiAnywhere HAT.
+Install scripts for the IOTBit HAT.